Looking for the best coffee mug for travel? For commuting? The Starbucks Click and Sip Travel mug may be it.

 Let’s face it, the main buying “feature” on this 16oz.
 Clip&Sip travel mug is the “clip” that allows you to open up the handle like a carabiner, insert it through a strap or luggage handle, and then “click it” securely in place.

 Still, nothing is worse than trying to get into your car with a bag, carrying a schedule or books, and a mug only to turn the key in the door and pour coffee all over yourself, or your stuff.
 Or rushing through the airport and have your mug spill on your shirt or slacks, either due to shaking or the lid not truly sealing.
 Or trying to dribble a basketball and make a shot without spilling your joe.
-So we tested this Starbucks mug and it’s lid/seal, because a coffee mug is only as good as it’s ability to get the coffee in your mouth and stay off your clothes/luggage.
+So we tested this Starbucks mug and it’s lid/seal, because a coffee mug for travel is only as good as it’s ability to get the coffee in your mouth and stay off your clothes/luggage.

-The “clip” or buckle on this mug is as classy as the mug itself, but you can buy a cheap carabiner and do the same thing with any travel mug for $1.50…so how does this mug measure up?
-Due to the price, $22.95, at Starbucks (or cheaper if you get it discounted as I did) it is on the expensive side for a travel mug.
+The “clip” or buckle on this mug is as classy as the mug itself, but you can buy a cheap carabiner and do the same thing with any coffee mug for travel for $1.50…so how does this coffee mug for travel measure up?
+Due to the price, $22.95, at Starbucks (or cheaper if you get it discounted as I did) it is on the expensive side for a coffee mug for travel.
 (Maybe has some built-in caché for an executive or frequent traveler?) and a Starbucks location may still be the best place to find it, but it appear that the Starbucks store online has a new version and is no longer selling this particular mug, (The new version is called the Stainless Steel Clip Tumbler, under their travel mug line) so you might want to check resellers or Amazon, or even eBay.
 Not long ago they also were selling a bright orange version of the original Clip and Sip (I noticed that some stores here in Phoenix are still selling them but they may be remainders, until they sell out).
 For the price, it appears well-made, out of quality materials, with no rivet or screw points or visible seams.
 It appear that the latest version now on sale has a “fixed” rigid handle and a carabiner type spring clip.
 While the handle and clip are both larger, by being “fixed” it may be harder to clear and clip or unclip onto luggage handles, etc. Let us know your opinion if you purchase and use one while commuting/traveling.

 The bottom of the mug is rubberized and slip-proof and unlike some mugs, this one has a nice balance that should keep it upright, even on long, bumpy flights, or while in your car or taxi.